Successful investing requires a clear and consistent set of beliefs about how capital markets work. Here’s ours.

-Successful investing requires a clear and consistent set of beliefs – a philosophy – about how capital markets work, which can only be formed through rigorous academic study, experience, and observation.
-Our team at Concentus has developed and refined an investment philosophy over many years, to help our clients excel.
+Through years of rigorous academic study, experience, and observation, our team at Concentus has developed and refined an investment philosophy to help our clients excel.
 Our philosophy is made up of ten core concepts, which we refer to as the “10 Pillars” of our investment philosophy.

 1. Markets are rational.

 Over the long term, capital markets are rational and are guided by specific principles.
 Emotions are what cause most investors to believe that markets are ruled by chaos and unpredictability, when in fact the short-term chaos is part of a larger order, which is rational and understandable.